jbussdieker/puppet-cloud_file/README.md

 ## Parameters

-* source:
+* ensure: present, absent. default present.
- Specify the source url of the cloud file.
+* source: Specify the source url of the cloud file ex (bucket_name/path/to/file).

-* access_key_id:
- The AWS access key to connect to S3.
+* access_key_id: The AWS access key to connect to S3.

-* secret_access_key:
- The AWS secret access key to connect to S3.
+* secret_access_key: The AWS secret access key to connect to S3.

 ## Usage